|issue > commercial breeders > licensing

 USDA-licensed facilities in Minnesota

 There are multiple facilities in Minnesota licensed by the United States Department of Agriculture.
 (See descriptions below.)
 Not all of these facilities breed dogs and cats.
-In 2011, it is estimated there are about 45 USDA-licensed breeders (Class A) and brokers (Class B) in Minnesota who breed/broker dogs and cats.
+In 2013, there were about 36 USDA-licensed breeders (Class A) and brokers (Class B) in Minnesota who breed/broker dogs and cats.
 For complete list, see link at top of page.
-(Note: The number of breaders/dealers on this list changes each year.)
+As of 2015, the number of USDA-licensed dog and cat breeders and brokers in Minnesota dropped to about 28.

 Below is an abbreviated definition of the following categories.
 For specific definitions and explanations, see links below (on USDA-APHIS website).